 If you want to save yourself from a potential attack, get into the habit of using unique passwords.
 You should use numbers, special symbols, uppercase, and lowercase letters to create a password that is challenging to guess.
 If you’re unsure how to do this, you can use a random password generator and make a unique password.
 You should also try to create longer passwords; these are much stronger than shorter ones.

 Use a VPN

 Virtual private networks (VPNs) are a great way to protect your connection against malevolent online activity.
 A VPN encrypts your data and provides you with an additional layer of security.
 This network also hides your IP address, making you virtually untraceable.
-So, if you enjoy using public Wi-Fi or plan on checking confidential data, it’s best to do with a VPN.
+So, if you enjoy using public Wi-Fi or plan on checking confidential data, it’s best to do so with a VPN.
 Wherever you are, you may use a VPN to access the web service you want.
 If you are staying in the Middle East then you may simply look for a VPN for the Middle East on EarthWeb.